 My plan was to transfer our base of operations to New York, and this was finally realized just before the New Year.
 Beyond the central focus on New York City, there will be other changes.
 The Berkshire Review has been merged under New York Arts, primarily as an archive and for coverage in the Berkshires.
 There will be some design improvements, especially for readers who like to use the site as a table of contents and print out individual articles for reading.
 We will also reactivate our preview section, emphasizing events off the main track, which might escape the notice of the more familiar sources.

-With this double mission and our own , we at New York Arts hope to to play a vital role in the arts community in the city, second to none in its energy, diversity, and level of achievement.
+With this double mission, we at New York Arts hope to to play a vital role in the arts community in the city, second to none in its energy, diversity, and level of achievement.

 New York Arts